GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/audio-room.md

 title: Audio Room/ Spaces
 ---

+TODO before launch:

+- Add the permission system once implemented in the backend + SDK
+- Add features such as "Raise Hand" for listeners in a room
+- Record demo videos to showcase what is built in this guide

 In this guide, you'll build an audio room experience similar to Twitter Spaces / Clubhouse.

 - The audio room will run on Stream's Edge network of servers around the world.